 As social experiments go, you couldn’t find one farther-reaching or more impactful than the current global pandemic.
 Everything—how we interact with each other, how we work, how we shop, how we live—is being re-examined and re-considered within the context of COVID-19.
 Assuming most, if not all, of your employees are still working from home, they need to be productive and serve your customers.
-While social scientists like economists, psychologists and sociologists will have a field day with all the data they’ll take away from this historic experience, here are some remote work lessons we can apply today, over six months into the pandemic.
+While social scientists like economists, psychologists and sociologists will have a field day with all the data they’ll take away from this historic experience, here are some remote work lessons we can apply today.

 For many enterprises, the seismic shift to remote work has been a test of faith in their employees.
 While we’ve seen a surge in surveillance software adopted by companies to track their remote workers, a study by Harvard Business Review observes that, compared with people at low-trust companies, people at high-trust companies report: